Liana64/fish-config/README.md

-Adds a number of useful commands and shortcuts to fish shell, including a fortune.
+Adds a number of useful commands and shortcuts to fish shell, including an integration with Andrea Colangelo's fortune-mod.

 For help, type "helpcfg"